 - participatory governance and fiscal management

-Here are just a few reasons why you should apply to the University of Nevada, Reno Behavior Analysis Program.
+Here are just a few reasons why you should apply to the University of Nevada, Reno Behavior Analysis Program:

-- The financial survival of our program depends on the students and faculty cooperating with one another and therefore our community of students and faculty make it a point to maintain a harmonious environment.
+- The financial success of our program depends on the students and faculty cooperating with one another and therefore our community of students and faculty make it a point to maintain a harmonious environment.
 We are a tight group socially and value cooperation over competition.

 The University of Nevada, Reno Behavior Analysis program offers some of the best behavior analytic training in the world.
 In addition to our Association for Behavior Analysis International accredited doctoral on-campus/master's degree program and off-campus master's degree program, the department also offer Behavior Analyst Certification Board (BCBA), Board Certified Behavior Analyst (BCBA) and Board Certified Assistant Behavior Analyst (BCABA) Approved Course Sequences through our off-campus satellite programs.
 We take pride in the breadth of our research, the depth of our coursework, and in the expertise of our faculty and students.